-LEPs provide a framework for the way land can be used in a particular area and are the main planning tool used to shape the future of communities and also ensure local development is done appropriately.
+LEPs provide a framework for the way land can be used in a certain area and are the main planning tool used to shape the future of communities.
+LEPs also ensure local development is done appropriately.
 Local councils develop and amend their LEPs in consultation with their local communities and other relevant stakeholders.

-LEPs and amending LEPs are made by following the planning proposal and Gateway Determination processes set out in the EP&A Act, which is administered by the Department of Planning, Industry and Environment.
+LEPs and amendments to LEPs are made by following the planning proposal and Gateway Determination processes set out in the EP&A Act, which is administered by the Department of Planning, Housing and Infrastructure.